Noxcrew/noxesium/README.md

 - Allow servers to prevent picking up items in GUIs
 - Allow servers to prevent camera movement temporarily
 - Allow servers to disable vanilla Minecraft music and play custom music in custom categories
+- Allow servers more control the start offset, and change volume of sounds

 ### Performance
 - Optimizes CustomModelData lookups for item models